kyma-project/serverless/docs/contributor/configurability-of-serverless.md

 # Overview

 Following the motivation of [Kyma modularization](https://kyma-project.io/docs/kyma/latest/01-overview/#kyma-modules), Serverless is now a module that you can enable and disable.
-Serverless has its own Serverless Operator which is installed in the target Kyma runtime by infrastructure operators based on the module descriptor (`Module Template`).
+Serverless has its own Serverless Operator, which is installed in the target Kyma runtime by infrastructure operators based on the module descriptor (`Module Template`).
-Serverless Operator watches Serverless custom resource (CR) to re-configure (reconcile) the Serverless installation.
+Serverless Operator watches the Serverless custom resource (CR) to reconfigure (reconcile) the Serverless installation.

 ## Serverless CR

 Reconciliation of the Serverless components is driven by the content of the Serverless CR.

-You can use Serverless CR for the Serverless configuration with the provided API, for example:
+You can use the Serverless CR for the Serverless configuration with the provided API, for example:
  - override trace endpoint
  - override eventing endpoint
- - enable/disable internal docker registry
+ - enable/disable internal Docker registry
- - configure external docker registry
+ - configure external Docker registry

 You can also see the status of the Serverless module using Serverless CR, for example:
  - health of the Serverless workloads (for example, controller, webhook, Docker registry)
  - URL of the currently configured eventing endpoint
  - URL of the currently configured trace endpoint
- - indication whether internal Docker registry is used or URL of the configured Docker registry
+ - indication whether an internal Docker registry is used, or the URL of the configured Docker registry

    ```yaml
    apiVersion: operator.kyma-project.io/v1alpha1